 - Textures referenced in the material file (*.mtl) with a relative path must be located in the following folder of the IntuiFace project:

 - [My3DModelFolder] is the folder IntuiFace created when you added your 3D Model to the experience.
 It contains your .mtl file

 - [TextureFolder] is a folder you create, referenced with a relative path in your .mtl file.
 It is in here that you put your texture files.

 - The supported file formats for textures are .jpg, .png, .bmp and .tga.

 See our list of common properties for details about properties shared by all asset types.

-- Initial zoom the initial zoom percentage for the 3D model
+- Zoom level: the initial zoom percentage for the 3D model

 3D Model specific triggers: